 Livekick Team | Jan.
 16, 2018

 Today is as good a day as any to change the habits in your life.
-Maybe you want to eat better or exercise more often or maybe you want to swap the hours of video streaming for time spent learning a new skill.
+Maybe you want to eat better or exercise more often or maybe you want to swap hours of Netflix streaming for time spent learning a new skill.
 Habits are learned patterns or routines, whether we are conscious of these patterns or not.
 Making new habits takes time and attention and it's not always fun but a new habit, especially a healthy, empowering habit, is good trade off.
-Here are seven tips to help get your new habits started::
+Here are seven tips to help get your new habits started:

 - Give it time.
 Research shows varying time for habit formation depending on the habit difficulty, anywhere from 21 and 66 days.
 Good habits don't come easy but don't let that dissuade you.
 They take concentrated effort and discipline but it can be done.
 Commiting to the initial conditioning phase is huge.
 The more times you get out of your warm bed and go to the gym in the morning, the more your body is conditioned for that process and the easier it is to do.

 - Make it daily.
 Consistency is critical in making a habit stick.
 Activities done once every few days or every few weeks are hard to lock in as habits.
 It's like a muscle.
 The more repetition, the bigger and stronger the new habit connection in your brain will be.
 Try scheduling workouts at the same time on the same day each week.
 When cues like time of day, place, and circumstances are the same, it’s easier to stay on track.